facebookincubator/velox/velox/docs/functions/spark/map.rst

 .. spark:function:: size(map(K,V)) -> bigint

     Returns the size of the input map.
-The function returns null for null input if spark.legacy-size-of-null is set to false.
-Otherwise, the function returns -1 for null input.
+Returns null for null input if :doc:`spark.legacy-size-of-null <../../configs>` is set to false.
+    Otherwise, returns -1 for null input.